Azure/autorest.typescript/CONTRIBUTING.md

 # How to contribute to the Azure TypeScript SDK generator project

-There are many ways that you can contribute to the Azure SDK for JavaScript project:
+There are many ways that you can contribute to the Azure TypeScript SDK generator project:

 - Submit a bug
 - Submit a code fix for a bug